As workers make fewer office trips, commuter rail systems struggle to fill empty seats

 In the Washington region, VRE recently adjusted its schedule in response to customers’ requests to fill morning and afternoon gaps.
 The last morning and evening trains leave later, while others are designed to be more reliable by reducing conflicts with other trains.

 However, officials for both VRE and MARC say they can expand service only if Amtrak and the freight railroads that own the track their commuter trains run on grant them more space.
 That would require funding to add more track and other capacity, officials said.
-VRE is pursuing new weekend service and additional weekday trains, but MARC officials say they can’t expand anytime soon.
+VRE is pursuing new weekend service and additional weekday trains, but MARC officials say they can’t expand anytime soon because of capacity constraints.

 Transit officials in Washington and across the country say they are hopeful a resurgence in traffic congestion, as miserable as it is, will help woo back riders lost to driving.
-Many major metro areas, including the D.C. region, are reporting traffic congestion near and sometimes above pre-pandemic levels.
+Many major metro areas, including the D.C. region, are reporting traffic congestion approaching pre-pandemic levels and, in some case, are surpassing them.

 “That’s going to wear on a daily commuter,” said KellyAnne Gallagher, CEO of the Commuter Rail Coalition.
 “Are they up for doing it one or two times a week?
 I don’t know.
 It can get pretty brutal.”